Plan Ahead For Peace of Mind

 - Client letter: Our law firm is different than most in a number of ways but in this specific area, the estate plan, we take the time to carefully write our client a letter explaining their estate plan and what steps they need to take in the future so that as they go about living their life, they can feel confident in knowing what arrangements they currently have in place.

 Contact Kellogg & Palzer, P.C.

 As a small firm that can still claim over six decades of estate planning experience, our firm can provide you with the personal touch and tested hand you are looking for when planning your estate.
-Handling all estate planning on a flat fee basis, we provide efficient counsel at reasonable costs.
+Handling most estate planning on a flat-fee basis, we provide efficient counsel at reasonable costs.
 Call 402-333-9200 or contact us online today to learn more.